sous-chefs/chef-splunk/README.md

 ### install_forwarder

-This recipe uses the `splunk_installer` definition to install the splunkforwarder package from the specified URL (via the `node['splunk']['forwarder']['url']` attribute).
+This recipe uses the `splunk_installer` custom resource to install the splunkforwarder package from the specified URL (via the `node['splunk']['forwarder']['url']` attribute).

 ### install_server

-This recipe uses the `splunk_installer` definition to install the splunk (Enterprise server) package from the specified URL (via the `node['splunk']['server']['url']` attribute).
+This recipe uses the `splunk_installer` custom resource to install the splunk (Enterprise server) package from the specified URL (via the `node['splunk']['server']['url']` attribute).